overextended/overextended.github.io/docs/ox_inventory/Functions/Client/openNearbyInventory.md

 If possible opens the nearby player's inventory.

-The player trying to open the invenotry must be able to open their own and if the player does not have a police job, the target player must be fatally injured or playing one of the death anims.
+The player trying to open the inventory must be able to open their own and if the player does not have a police job, the target player must be fatally injured or playing one of the death anims.